vizabi/vizabi/CONTRIBUTING.md

 Go to vizabi-preview, run `npm link ../vizabi-tool-name`, `npm start`

 For convenience we have a script link.sh, that links all the tools.
-You can run it by calling `npm run link`
+You can edit it so that it only includes tools you've cloned and run it by calling `npm run link`